 Wearing and Storing Jewels

-Wearing jewellery in bed, while swimming, showering or at the gym should be avoided, and jewellery should be removed when using potentially damaging equipment.
+When putting on your jewellery check that fastenings are secure on necklaces and bracelets and that butterflies are tight on earrings, especially when changing clothing.
 Apply hair products and toiletries before putting on your jewellery.
 Take care not to knock your rings or bangles on hard surfaces such as door handles or glass tables, as the metal may dent and gemstones can crack or chip, or a setting may loosen.
 Even diamonds as the hardest stone are not infallible.
+Wearing jewellery in bed, while swimming, showering or at the gym should be avoided, and jewellery should be removed when using potentially damaging equipment.

 Cleaning Fine Jewellery and Gemstones

 Almost all jewels can be washed using this simple process: Set up a small basin or bowl of warm water with a few drops of washing up liquid, using either a sponge or a very soft toothbrush gently brush the jewellery piece outside and inside, where it sits on the skin and behind the gemstone.
 Rinse and pat dry with a soft cloth or tea towel.
 Please always remember to close your drain if you are cleaning near a sink.